sbalaji09/Orbis/frontend/app/dashboard/playground/README.md

 - API keys are server-side only (not exposed to browser)
 - API routes use Next.js middleware for authentication
 - Trace data access is user-scoped via Supabase auth
-- Baselines / run history are stored in localStorage (do not store secrets in prompts)
+- Playground state is not stored in browser localStorage

 ## Future Enhancements